 The DIA’s Community Matters website provides advice for involving the community in decision-making, targeted at government officials but generally applicable.

-The DIA is also responsible for the New Zealand Government Web Toolkit.
+The DIA is also responsible for the New Zealand Government Web Standards.

 - Kia Tūtahi Relationship Accord